-The Certificate in Gerontology, offered by the Graduate College, is available to graduate students enrolled in master's or doctoral degrees in disciplines such as Communication, Exercise Science, Nursing, Psychology, Social Work, and Sociology.
+The Certificate in Gerontology, offered by the Graduate College, is available to graduate students enrolled in master's or doctoral degree programs in disciplines such as communication, exercise science, nursing, psychology, social work, and sociology.
 Unclassified graduate students may pursue the certificate.
 This program consists of 24 credit hours evenly divided between required and elective course work.